cpu-simulation/evaluation_backend/src/rest_service/README.md

 but who cares. no one even reads this doc. but if you think you can configure that, do not hesitate. you know how to contribute.

+this app has syslog output for logs too. so you can use **grafana LOKI** for logs

 this service also uses **DRF_API_LOGGER**. if you ask me, it's not needed but nice to have